watchbutdonotlearn/Skyward-GPA-calculator/README.md

 # Skyward-GPA-calculator
+> [!IMPORTANT]
+> This extension has entered into maintainence mode, and maintainership has passed over to [Mahid Sheikh](https://github.com/StandingPadAnimations/)
 This is an extension which injects various scripts into Skyward, to calculate GPA and perform other tasks, such as disabling the idle logout prompt.